Xiaohui Zha profile picture

 Brief Biography

-Dr. Zha obtained her Ph.D. in Chemistry from Cornell University (Ithaca, NY) with Dr. George Morrison, studying secondary ion mass spectrometry (SIMS).
-She then pursued postdoctoral research in cell biology with Dr. Fred Maxfield at Columbia University in New York City, where she used advanced fluorescent microscopy to study cellular membrane dynamics.
-It is during this period that she developed interests in cholesterol and, particularly, how cholesterol dis-regulation impacts on human diseases.
+Dr. Zha earned her Ph.D. in Chemistry from Cornell University, where she specialized in secondary ion mass spectrometry (SIMS).
+She completed her postdoctoral training in cell biology at Columbia University with Dr. Fred Maxfield, applying advanced fluorescence microscopy to investigate cellular membrane dynamics.
+During this time, she developed a lasting interest in cholesterol biology—specifically, how cholesterol dysregulation contributes to human disease.

 Selected Publications